 I’m not an annual member and really don’t want to join right now… Can I shoot there?

 Yes.
 Those who are not yet annual members of the range can pay a $25 fee and become a “Trial Member”.
 Trial members are restricted to using only the Main Range by the office, get 6 more days at only $10 per day, can upgrade during the 7 day period to an annual membership and get use of the rest of the facility after the range safety orientation with staff.
 All range fees paid are applied to the cost of the annual membership.

 How do I fix that?
 A Tiered Membership System.
 Here is how it shall be.
 Nothing changes for current members except a small range use fee when they use the range.
 This will be Tier One and current members can keep what they have.
 Tier Two will be $100 more per year for the membership but have zero member range use fees.
 Shoot all you want, no fee… exactly like it was before this pandemic hit.
-Tier Three would be another $100, zero range use fees, zero guest fees and free firearm transfers.
-That would make the Tier 3 Membership $350 a year and is on par with what other ranges charge… but with so much more than they offer.
-And yes, I think the $20 discount for payment early or on time is a good idea so it stays.
+I also created a monthly membership availability.
+Same deals but payment is made monthly.
+See Membership Info.

 This membership fee structure will help the range get to a level of income that will ensure a brighter future for the facility.
 Members can keep what they have or upgrade at any time.
 For some, the $10 use fee is a big deal and they may not renew because of it.
 Anytime I go someplace and pay a little more than I wanted for something I needed I often think to myself… they need to eat too.
 Business must be profitable to survive and grow.
 What we have is unique and is really well done.
 There is not another like it anywhere.